Skip to contents

 axis.text.x.angle

-numeric degrees to rotate the x-axis labels, apparently starts at 0 (horizontal) and goes counter-clockwise (to the left.)
+numeric degrees to rotate x-axis labels, default 60 degrees.Starts at 0 (horizontal) and goes counter-clockwise so that 60 show labels tilted down-left.

 blankGrid, blankXgrid, blankYgrid

-logical indicating whether to have a blank grid for everything, major, or minor axis lines, respectively.
-Intended to make it fast and easy to remove all gridlines.
+logical default FALSE, whether to have a blank grid for everything, major, or minor axis lines, respectively.
+Intended for convenience to remove gridlines.

 resetTheme

-logical whether to call the function theme_default which essentially resets (replaces) all previous settings with those defined in the theme function.
+logical whether to call ggplot2::theme_default which replaces all previous ggplot2 theme settings with those defined in the theme function.
 If FALSE then only the specific settings defined in this function will be applied.

 verbose